washingtonstateuniversity/WSU-Web-Framework/README.md

 [![Build Status](https://api.travis-ci.org/washingtonstateuniversity/WSU-Web-Framework.svg?branch=master)](https://travis-ci.org/washingtonstateuniversity/WSU-Web-Framework)

-The project is used to apply the WSU Identity, WSU Web Identity, and a common toolkit for the modern web at Washington State University.
+Used to apply the WSU Identity, WSU Web Identity, and a common toolkit for the modern web at Washington State University.